rexwalyash/rexwalyash/README.md

 - 👋 Hi, I’m @rexwalyash
-- 👀 I’m interested in data analytics.
+- 👀 I’m interested in C# Developer Jobs.
-- 🌱 I’m currently learning data analytics by Google.
+- 🌱 I’m currently working on .Net Core Projects.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking for a full time job.
-- 📫 How to reach me ...
+- 📫 How to reach me ...email- rexwalyash24@gmail.com, mobile- +1 6602387129

 <!---
 rexwalyash/rexwalyash is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.